 Get Help on Your Own

 Depending on the role you’ve played in your loved one’s drug abuse, this is the best time to get yourself therapy.
 Even with an unsuccessful intervention, it’s essential for the family to face the challenges together.
-Perhaps you’ve been traumatized by decisions your loved one made at the height of their addiction; alternatively, you may have issues with codependence or enabling.
+Perhaps you’ve been traumatized by decisions your loved one made at the height of their addiction; alternatively, you may have issues with codependence or enabling behaviors.
 Whatever challenge you face, you’ve been negatively affected by your loved one’s alcohol and drug abuse in some way.
 Therefore, you must work on it despite your loved one’s unwillingness to do the same.

 Substance abuse rarely impacts just the person struggling with drug and alcohol abuse.
 True recovery is only possible if the entire family unit gets help in breaking toxic patterns developed during active use.
 While drug use treatment is the first goal on the recovery journey, healing for the entire family is the ultimate ideal to attain.
-Getting therapy for the trauma you’ve endured due to exposure to your loved one’s drug and alcohol addiction is a step in the right direction for the entire family.
+Getting therapy for the trauma you’ve endured due to exposure to your loved one’s drug and is a step in the right direction for the entire family.

 Learn More About Addiction